Subscribe

 Anticipating Transitions for Different Room Types

-When planning a flooring project, it’s vital to think ahead.
-It can be beneficial to replace the flooring across multiple rooms at once so that you can anticipate the best type of transition for your needs.
-You’ll want to think about how you use specific rooms in your house to decide on an effective transition and flooring installation for your routine.
+When planning a flooring project, it’s always vital to think ahead.
+It’s beneficial to replace the flooring across multiple rooms simultaneously to anticipate the best transition for your needs.
+You should consider how you use specific rooms in your house to decide on an effective transition and flooring installation for your routine.

 Kitchen to Living Room Transitions

 Kitchens are prone to frequent spills and foot traffic.
-You may find yourself moving back and forth from your kitchen to the living room frequently, especially when you’re entertaining.
 Consider the multiple floor types available and opt for a material that lets you move from point A to point B efficiently with few tripping hazards.

 Bedroom to Hallway Transitions